TIMELINE OF RELEVANT DATES

 23 January 2013.
 The documentary ‘Blackfish‘, which looked at the harsh treatment of orca in captivity, is released.
 This fuels a public outcry and prompts for calls to stop keeping orca in captivity.

 20 November 2013.
 Following further scrutiny by the SEC, SeaWorld clarifies that: “Six of these killer whales are presently on loan to a third party [Loro Parque] pursuant to an agreement entered into in February 2004.
 Pursuant to this agreement, we [SeaWorld] receive an annual fee, which is not material to our results of operations.
 In addition to generating incremental revenue for our business, the agreement provides for additional housing capacity for our killer whales.”
 (SeaWorld Entertainment, Inc.’s SEC Form S-1 Statement, 20 November 2013.)
-Head-count of the 6 orca are at Loro Parque are as follows; Keto (male), Tekoa (male), Adán (male), Kohana (female), Skyla (female), Morgan (female).
+Head-count of the orca at Loro Parque is 6 individuals, who are as follows; Keto (male), Tekoa (male), Adán (male), Kohana (female), Skyla (female), Morgan (female).

 30 June 2017 /1 July 2017.
 First dates that transfer of ownership of SeaWorld orca to Loro Parque could have occurred.
 On 7 November 2017 (see that date below, for more details), SeaWorld officially states that during the financial quarter period ending 30 September 2017 it had a “contractual dispute” and therefore began legal negotiations with Loro Parque in order to terminate the loan of the six orca it had sent to Loro Parque.
 (You will recall that this contract had been in place since 2004).